The Best Electric Vans on The Market Right Now

 The Vauxhall Vivaro-e makes use of some of the same technology as the Corsa-e and has the same loadspace as its combustion engine counterpart.
 The drive is quiet and relaxing due to the electric powertrain, but packs a punch when accelerating.
 Even at 134bhp, the Vivaro-e is quicker than it looks on paper as there are no clunky gears to move through to reach top speed.
 With 3 driving modes, regenerative braking and a comfortable cab space, this is a satisfying drive for the driver and passengers.
 The standard features are generous on the base model and the top spec Elite van is on par with the top-range diesel equivalent – going electric does not mean you’ll have to compromise.

-Key points:
+Key Points

-Maxus Electric van - e deliver 3
+Maxus Electric Van: e Deliver 3

 The Maxus E Deliver 3, owned by Chinese automotive giant SAIC, is a strong contender against the Nissan e-NV200.
 With a similar size but more ‘van-like’ appearance, the E Deliver 3 is is the world’s first ‘ground-up’ electric van.
 There is no petrol, diesel or hybrid version which has allowed Maxus to optimise the space inside to create a large, roomy interior whilst maintaining a lower footprint.

 Looks-wise, it has a futuristic style front and boxy van-like rear.
-Inside the cabin is mainly plastic, but it doesn't feel horribly cheap and has all the mod-cons you'd expect in a modern van.
+Inside the cabin is mainly plastic but it doesn’t feel horribly cheap and has all the mod-cons you’d expect in a modern van.
 There are no separate trim levels, each van is equipped the same with sporty seats and arm rests, cab storage, air-con, USB & Bluetooth connectivity, a reversing parking camera with rear parking sensors, cruise control, electric windows, electrically adjustable door mirrors, a multifunction steering wheel and an eight-inch touchscreen infotainment system with sat nav, Apple CarPlay and Android Auto support.

 The rear has dual barn doors, perfect for getting things in and out.
 If you aren’t sure of the advantages that dual barn doors offer, make sure you check out our page on whether you should buy a van with rear barn doors or a tailgate.

 Maxus have declared that one of the strongest selling points for the E Deliver 3 is the comfort and safety provided for drivers, and they do deliver on that.
 As the van was only ever designed to be electric, they have been able to optimise the internal design purely for electric users.
-They haven't had to accomodate the need for an engine or a gearbox as some other vans have been.
-The Nissan e-nv200 for example, was orginally built on the NV200 fossil fuel model.
+They haven’t had to accommodate the need for an engine or a gearbox as some other vans have been.
+The Nissan e-nv200 for example, was originally built on the NV200 fossil fuel model.

-Key points:
+Key Points

 • Range of 98 – 150 miles